 When buying a new barrel, ensure that it does not affect the balance of your shotgun adversely.
 Often, longer barrels are heavier and make the gun difficult to balance and shoot effectively.
 That’s why hunters who use longer barrels often modify them by boring the barrels.

-Quick Take: Best Remington 870 Barrels
+Quick Take - The Best Remington 870 Barrels

 Reviews of the Best Remington 870 Barrels